Be Ready Nevada County

 Red Flag Warning Issued: Sunday evening, October 25th, through Tuesday afternoon, October 27th

 The National Weather Service in Sacramento has issued a Red Flag Warning, which is in effect from 8:00 p.m.
-Sunday evening through 1:00 p.m.
-Tuesday afternoon.
+Sunday evening through 5:00 p.m.
+Tuesday evening.
 This means extreme fire weather conditions are possible for Nevada County due to gusty winds and low humidity.
 Strong easterly winds are expected to develop by early Sunday evening and increase overnight over the Sierra Nevada.
 Sustained winds from 20 to 30 mph with gusts 50 to 70 mph or higher are expected, especially over ridges and through favored gaps and canyons Sunday night and early Monday morning.
 In the foothills, easterly winds 15 to 25 mph with gusts 30 to 40 mph are expected.
 Winds are not expected to be as strong Monday night but humidity will remain very low with poor humidity recovery.
 Extreme caution should be taken to prevent a fire.
 Any fires that develop will likely spread rapidly.
-Outdoor burning should be avoided.
+Outdoor burning, including burn piles and camp fires, should be avoided.

 "Don’t let your guard down because of the shorter days and cooling temperatures," said CAL FIRE Nevada-Yuba-Placer Unit Assistant Chief Jim Mathias.
 "The fall season in Northern California has produced large and damaging wildfires.
 Wind events, very dry vegetation, and lightning can contribute to multiple fires with the change of seasons.
 Vegetation will remain dry and dangerous until several soaking rains have occurred."